sendbird/sb-osc/README.md

 ## Requirements

-SB-OSC is designed to work with Aurora MySQL database, and it's an EKS-based tool.
+SB-OSC is designed to work with Aurora MySQL database.
+It's a containerized application that can be run on both Kubernetes and Docker environments.

-It requires the following resources to run:

-- Aurora MySQL database (v2, v3)
-- EKS cluster
-- AWS SecretsManager secret
-- IAM role

 SB-OSC accepts `ROW` for binlog format.
 It is recommended to set `binlog-ignore-db` to `sbosc` to prevent SB-OSC from processing its own binlog events.